chrishah/MITObim/README.md

 b.
 Baiting and iterative mapping using the MITObim.pl script:

-Run the wrapper script as follows (standard output will be written into the file log):
+Run the wrapper script as follows (standard output will be written into the file log - *approximate runtime: 2 min*):

 for **MITObim 1.6**: